 Prayer for Grenfell

 Heavenly Father, sustain your beloved children in times of distress; Lord Jesus, as you became one with us, help us to work together to reveal your kingdom; Holy Spirit, fill our hearts and minds, and guide us into the ways of truth and justice.

 Holy Trinity, Three Persons in One God, may we learn to listen; help us to love; bless and uphold the people of North Kensington and all who have been traumatized by the Grenfell Tower fire, and grant them your healing and peace.
 Amen.

-The 2018 Premier Lecture, delivered by Bishop Graham Tomlin on “Rebuilding Community after Grenfell”.
-Wednesday 6 June, 6.30pm at One Birdcage Walk, Westminster.
+- The 2018 Premier Lecture, delivered by Bishop Graham Tomlin on “Rebuilding Community after Grenfell”.

-Dedication of the St Clement Garden of Peace and Healing.
-Sunday 10 June, starting with Parish Mass at 10.30am, at St Clement’s Church.
+- Dedication of the St Clement Garden of Peace and Healing.
+Sunday 10 June, starting with a Parish Mass, at St Clement’s Church.